microsoft/pxt-arcade/docs/courses/csintro1/orientation/variable-math.md

 ### ~

 ## Student Task 4: Conversion
-1. create 2 variables
+1. Create 2 variables
-    - tempC (temperature Celsius)
+    * tempC (temperature Celsius)
-    - tempF (temperature Fahrenheit)
+    * tempF (temperature Fahrenheit)
-2. initialize tempC with common Celsius temperature (e.g., 22.0)
+2. Initialize tempC with common Celsius temperature (e.g., 22.0)
-3. create an equation using  the formula: tempF = tempC × 9/5 + 32
+3. Create an equation using  the formula: tempF = tempC × 9/5 + 32
 4. Show the temp in a Splash Screen
-4. Challenge: create an equation for converting to Celsius:
+4. **Challenge:** create an equation for converting to Celsius:
-    - tempC = (tempF - 32) × 5/9
+    * tempC = (tempF - 32) × 5/9
-    - be sure to pay attention to the parenthesis
+    * be sure to pay attention to the parenthesis

 ### ~hint